2019 International Conference on Social Computing, Behavioral-Cultural Modeling, & Prediction and Behavior Representation in Modeling and Simulation

 What to Submit

-You need to submit 3 things - An extended abstract, A PDF of your poster, and a PowerPoint promotion slide.
+You need to submit 3 things - A Challenge Paper, A PDF of your poster, and a PowerPoint promotion slide.
 All three of these will go in the on-line proceedings.

-Extended Abstract: A short paper describing the project.
-This should be a minimum of 2 pages and a maximum of 6 pages.
+Challenge Paper: A paper describing the project.
+This should be a maximum of 10 pages, including references.
 This should define:

 - What social/policy question was asked or challenge addressed?

 - Why is this question important or the challenge critical in the context of opioid crisis?

 - What data sets were used?

 - What is the key methodology or methodologies used?